Highlights from BVU’s 2025 Nonprofit Pulse Survey

-Across organizations of all sizes and missions, the reality is that leadership capacity and governance are under strain exactly when strong leadership matters most.
+Across organizations of all sizes and missions, leadership capacity and governance are under strain at a moment when strong leadership matters most.

 Financial Volatility Is Stress-Testing Nonprofits

-Nonprofits across Northeast Ohio are experiencing broad and simultaneous declines in philanthropic support, with 84% of nonprofit leaders reporting a decrease overall, including reduced sponsorships (37%), foundation funding (32%), and individual giving (31%).
+Overall, 84% of nonprofit leaders report a decrease in philanthropic support, including reduced sponsorships (37%), foundation funding (32%), and individual giving (31%).

 “If we can’t cover the shortfall, we will most likely cut staff & programs.”